CAP-level Authorization

 - Combining predicates to expressions with

-logical operators. - Value references to constants, user attributes, and entity data (elements including paths)
+andandorlogical operators. - Value references to constants, user attributes, and entity data (elements including association paths)

 - Exists predicate based on subselects.

-To refer to attribute values from the user claim, prefix the attribute name with '$user.
+To refer to attribute values from the user claim, prefix the attribute name with '$user.' as outlined in static user claims.
+For instance, $user.country refers to the attribute with the name country.

 - A predicate in the

-if one of the attribute values from the list matches the condition. - An empty (or not defined) list means that the user is fully restricted with regards to this attribute (that means that the predicate evaluates to
+whereclause evaluates totrueif one of the attribute values from the list matches the condition. - An empty (or not defined) list means that the user is fully restricted with regard to this attribute (that is, the predicate evaluates to

 Unrestricted XSUAA Attributes